 A YouTube channel page is a shop window.

-It?s a chance to sell ourselves to new viewers and give them a glimpse of what they can expect to receive should they hit the subscribe button.
+It’s a chance to sell ourselves to new viewers and give them a glimpse of what they can expect if they subscribe.

 What does your channel page say about your channel?

 Is it the best it can be?
 Is it optimized to highlight your content and convert browsers into subscribers?

 Follow these points and it soon will be:

 9 ways to optimize your YouTube channel page